 - A visitor is coming to your site or app for the first time.

-- A visitor is anonymous.
-They didn’t consent to data collection and usage.
+- A visitor is anonymous, that is, they didn’t consent to data collection and usage.

 - A visitor returned to your site after clearing cookies.